 If you still haven’t had quite your fill of live music, Dolan’s is a traditional pub that plays host to some of Ireland’s best acts, as well as some from further afield.

 If you do plan on overnighting it, there’s a range of accommodation on offer to suit all budgets.
 B&B’s, Airbnbs, and reasonably priced hotels are found in abundance and if you really feel like treating yourself, you can choose one of Limerick’s 5-star hotels such as the Savoy, which offers luxury in the very heart of the city.

 Want to spend the night in Limerick?
 Check out this idyllic thatched cottage in the countryside!

 3. The Rock of Cashel, Co.
 Tipperary

-Archaeologically, architecturally and spiritually rich, the Rock of Cashel is one of Ireland’s busiest tourists sites.
+Archaeologically, architecturally and spiritually rich, the Rock of Cashel is one of Ireland’s busiest tourist sites.
 Thought to once have been the seat of the High Kings of Munster, the Rock of Cashel is one of Ireland’s most iconic heritage sites and is believed to have been the site where in AD 432 St. Patrick christened King Aengus, Ireland’s first Christian ruler.

 During the summer months, it can get quite busy and there may be queues!
 The heritage town of Cashel itself is also well worth a visit, with the Cashel Folk Village offering a recreation of life in early rural Ireland.